Last updated: May 2026 · Missouri IFTA rates current for 2Q 2026

 Missouri IFTA Rates & Trucking Overview 2026

-Missouri's diesel tax rate of 19.0 cents per gallon is tied for second-lowest in the US alongside Oklahoma.
-For interstate carriers, Missouri's position at the crossroads of I-70 and I-44 makes it one of the single most valuable fueling states in the country — especially for east-west runs heading into Illinois (59.6¢).
+Missouri's 2Q 2026 Special Diesel rate is 29.5 cents per gallon, below the national average.
+For interstate carriers, Missouri's position at the crossroads of I-70 and I-44 makes it a valuable fueling state — especially for east-west runs heading into Illinois (73.8¢).

 Major Missouri Trucking Routes